BenButterfield/m2purge/README.md

-# Magento 2 Purge - a simple Magento 2 purge tool for developers
+# M2Purge - a simple purge tool for Magento 2 developers
-A simple bash script that will completely purge all Magento 2 static content, dependency injection, generated classes and then flush the cache with the built in Magento 2 CLI.
+There's nothing more annoying than making a change on Magento 2, flushing the cache, and then not seeing your change reflected.
+This super simple tool provides an easy way for you to purge Magento 2 in a safe, quick and convenient way.

 This script empties the following Magento 2 directories: